Morse Fall Scale

 What is the Morse Fall Scale?

-The Morse Fall Scale is a tool healthcare providers use to assess an individual's fall risk.
-It was developed in the 1980s by J. M. Morse to help identify patients who are at high risk for falls.
+The Morse Fall Scale (MFS) is a tool healthcare providers use to assess an individual's fall risk.
+J. M. Morse developed it in the 1980s to help identify patients at high risk for falls.

 The Morse Fall Scale is commonly used in hospitals, long-term care facilities, and other healthcare settings to assist in fall prevention strategies.
 It helps healthcare providers identify patients who may need additional support or interventions to prevent falls from occurring.